 According to data from the National Institute on Drug Abuse, “Daily marijuana use has steadily increased among college students in the past two decades with 3.7 percent smoking marijuana daily in 1995, 4.0 percent in 2005, and 4.6 percent in 2015.”

 Alcohol, the most commonly abused drug, is widely used among college students, and the consequences of that use range from problematic to deadly.
 Dangers of alcohol use among this population include injuries, sexual misconduct, fatalities, poor health, and academic impairment.
-NIDA’s data show heavy alcohol use is reported to be higher among college-age students than their non-college peers.
+NIDA’s data show heavy alcohol use including binge drinking is reported to be higher among college-age students than their non-college peers.

 For those who drink too much or can’t seem to stop using marijuana or abusing the stimulant “study drug” Adderall, where do they turn?